-(Click Here To download a summarized Mattress Infographic)
+(Click Here To download a summarized Purchasing a Mattress Infographic)

 Do I need a new mattress?

 The average lifespan of a mattress can range from 5 to 10 years, despite many manufacturers boasting warranties that extend well beyond the 10-year range.
-Eight years is an excellent mark for most mattresses to consider replacing the bed.
+Eight years is an excellent mark for most mattresses, indicating it’s time to replace the bed.

-However, if you wake up daily feeling sore or with back pain that tends to resolve within 15-30 minutes of being awake, this could indicate that you should be looking to replace your current mattress.
+However, if you wake up daily feeling sore or with back pain that resolves within 15-30 minutes of waking, this could indicate you should replace your current mattress.

-Unfortunately, there is no one-size-fits-all-all for mattresses.
-Each of us has a different body type way to sleep, and we rate comfort differently.
+Unfortunately, there is no one-size-fits-all solution for mattresses.
+Each of us has a different body type and sleep style, and we rate comfort differently.
 Some people require a softer mattress, while others prefer a firmer one.
-In the end, this is a personal preference and very subjective.
+In the end, this is a matter of personal preference and is very subjective.
 We will provide you with some general guidelines for your purchase, but there is no replacement for going to the store and testing different options yourself.

 We recommend lying on the mattress for at least 10 minutes when testing it.
 In-person tests are the best indicator of how your body will respond.